cx-prog-lang/.github/features/auto_default.md

     - There is a one-to-one correspondence between the default value and a memory copy per variable.
  - Every operation may be as explicit as possible from the developer's point of view.
     - The default value is recognized as existing only if the code using the data type can see its declaration.
+    - A variable initialization will be done only _once_ either with the default value or with the explicit initializer (which can explicitly be based on the default value).

 ### Legacy C Compatibility